 Opioids are prescribed widely, often in concert with other analgesics, and this legitimate use, along with diversion of pharmaceutical opioids and abuse of illicit opioids, results in large numbers of overdoses.
-Indeed, overdose deaths from opioids have increased almost six-fold since 1999 in the United States; opioids have accounted for two thirds of deaths in the drug overdose epidemic.[1]
+In 2020, opioids were involved in 75% of all drug overdose deaths in the United States.[1]
 The Centers for Disease Control and Prevention notes three waves of opioid overdose deaths in the US: the first beginning in the 1990s, from prescription opioids; the second beginning in 2010, involving heroin; and the third beginning in 2013 and involving synthetic opioids, especially fentanyl.[2]
+In 2020, 82.3% of opioid-involved overdose deaths involved synthetic opioids.[1]

 Opiate toxicity should be suspected when the clinical triad of central nervous system (CNS) depression, respiratory depression, and pupillary miosis are present; respiratory depression is the most specific sign (see Presentation).
 In the emergency department, airway control and adequate oxygenation remain the primary intervention.
 Administer naloxone for significant CNS and/or respiratory depression.
 See Treatment and Medication.)